Richard A. Falk: 2012

 The report drew criticism from the United States Ambassador to the United Nations, Susan Rice, who called it "irresponsible and unacceptable," and the Canadian foreign ministry, which called it "biased and disgraceful" and called on Falk to withdraw his "offensive" report or to resign from his UN post.
 The Israeli Mission to the UN stated that "while he [Falk] spends pages and pages attacking Israel, Falk fails to mention even once the horrific human rights violations and ongoing terrorist attacks by Hamas."
-Caterpillar Inc. called the report inaccurate and misleading, reflecting his "personal and negative opinions toward Israel."
+Caterpillar Inc. called the report inaccurate and misleading, reflecting its "personal and negative opinions toward Israel."
 Hewlett Packard said that Falk was "far from an independent and unbiased expert in this matter."

 Several countries, including Egypt and Iran, called the report fair and balanced.

 In December, Falk visited "Cairo and the Gaza Strip", where he "met with governmental, inter-governmental and civil society representatives, as well as victims and witnesses", with the "initial purpose assessing the overall impact of Israel's prolonged occupation and blockade" against Gaza.
 However, after Israel's November seven-day "Operation Pillar of Defense" military actions against Hamas, Falk claimed that "there arose an urgent need to investigate Israel's seemingly deliberate attacks against civilian targets."
 After visiting Palestinian survivors of military attacks, Falk stated that "some attacks killed and harmed civilians in a grossly disproportionate manner and thus appear to violate international law."
-He called today on Israel "to abide by and fully implement the cease fire agreement" and called on the international agreement to make sure it did so.
+He called on Israel "to abide by and fully implement the cease fire agreement" and called on the international community to make sure it did so.